One Nautical Mile Is Equal To How Many Miles

 Understand the Relationship Between Latitude and Nautical Miles

 The foundation of using nautical miles effectively lies in understanding its direct relationship to latitude.
-Remember that one minute of latitude equals one nautical mile.
-This knowledge is invaluable for quickly estimating distances on charts and for verifying the accuracy of electronic navigation systems.
+Day to day, remember that one minute of latitude equals one nautical mile.
+That said, this knowledge is invaluable for quickly estimating distances on charts and for verifying the accuracy of electronic navigation systems.
 Practice plotting courses on nautical charts and measuring distances using the latitude scale to reinforce this concept.

 Familiarize Yourself with Nautical Charts